criwebtools/clipboard-paster/README.md

 Note that in this example, I clicked on an image on a web page, right-clicked and selected 'copy image' to place the image in the clipboard.
 The more common use-case for this feature will be to use a screen grabber like the Windows 'snipping' tool, the PrtSc button or the powerful Greenshot tool (https://getgreenshot.org/).
 Just take your shot and click the Paste image link!

-Once the image is rendered, double-clicking on it will open a pop-up window sized to the underlying dimention of the image
+Once the image is rendered, double-clicking on it will open a pop-up window sized to the underlying dimension of the image

 ![image of a form after double-clicking on an inline image](images/example3.png)